Australian Bicentenary: Other events

 On Australia Day, Sydney Harbour hosted a re-enactment of the arrival of the First Fleet.
-The Hawke Government refused to fund the First Fleet re-enactment, because it believed this might offend Indigenous Australians.
-Radio 2GB in Sydney stepped in and held a fund raising appeal to keep the re-enactment on track.
+The Hawke government refused to fund the First Fleet re-enactment, because it believed this might offend Indigenous Australians.
+2GB in Sydney stepped in and held a fund raising appeal to keep the re-enactment on track.
 The government instead funded a rival display of Tall Ships which sailed up Australia's east coast and entered Sydney Harbour on the day, and it was felt that this was more acceptable to the Indigenous community.

-Australia's floral emblem was officially declared to be the Golden Wattle Acacia pycnantha.
+Australia's floral emblem was officially declared to be the golden wattle Acacia pycnantha.
 The Gazettal was signed by the Governor General, Sir Ninian Stephen, on 19 August 1988.
 A ceremony was held on 1 September 1988 at the Australian National Botanic Gardens.
-The Minister for Home Affairs, Robert Ray, made the formal announcement and the Prime Minister's wife, Mrs Hazel Hawke, planted a Golden Wattle.
+The Minister for Home Affairs, Robert Ray, made the formal announcement and the Prime Minister's wife, Hazel Hawke, planted a golden wattle.

 1988 was also marked by the completion of many unique development projects such as the Bicentennial National Trail and on 9 May of that year, Queen Elizabeth II opened the New Parliament House in Canberra.
 As well as this, the modern Darling Harbour precinct was completed and opened, as was the modern Sydney Football Stadium.
 It was also marked by the creation of one of Australia's most significant art works, the Aboriginal Memorial, which commemorated those Indigenous Australians who died as a result of European settlement.
 Other events included the Bicentennial Beacons, a series of bonfires lit around Australia.
 A celebration featuring motor cycle riders from around Australia was also held in Canberra during the year.
 Not all events went well with the disastrous Round Australia Yacht Race claiming several lives and being the subject of legal action.

 A new musical Manning Clark's History of Australia, directed by John Bell, that was loosely based on the life of historian Manning Clark opened in January at Princess Theatre (Melbourne) to coincide with the Bicentenary, but facing poor reviews and concomitant lack of attendance, closed before the end of February.

 Significant improvements to Australian roads were made through the Australian Bicentennial Road Development Program.